marwahmh/ES-Project1/README.md

 We developed two applications each of which has its source code in its corresponding branch in branchs Application1 and Application2.

 ## For Application1: Tempreature Sensor
+### Objective
+Read the ambient temperature using a sensor every 30 sec.
+Produce an alarm (LED flashing) when the temperature exceeds a threshold.
+### Main Functions

 ## For Application2: Parking Sensor
+### Objective
+Produce a sound that reflects how close is the car from the nearest object.
+A buzzer will be used to produce beeps and the duration between the beeps reflects how far is the object.

+### Main Functions
+* void readData()
+  * Gets called every tick to update the triggered pin and enable the HAL_TIM.
+* void measureDist()
+  * measures the distance aand produce the buzz sound delay accodringly.
+Note that it starts only when distance measured is less than 100 cm.

 # Unit Tests
 ## For the Compiled C file
 ### Test1: ReRunMe(0)
 We have 3 Tasks (A,B,C).
 Task A here is the task with the highest priority, and will use ReRunMe with 0 delay time.<br/>
 <img width="689" alt="Results1" src="https://user-images.githubusercontent.com/49562717/114270967-7733c300-9a0f-11eb-8dab-253760e5e88c.png">

 ### Test2: Scheduling of 3 Tasks
 We have 3 Tasks (A,B,C).
 Task C has the highest priority then B then A. A reruns itself after 3 ticks, while B reruns itself after 5 ticks.
 The expected output is the execution of C->B->A then the readyQueue will be empty for 2 tickS then it will start executing A->B->A->B and so on. <br/>